students gathered

 You’ll gain the necessary skills that employer’s value, like teamwork, communication, problem solving, analysis and evaluative skills.

-The modules you will study will enable you to have greater self-awareness, which will include your ability to manage your emotions and the emotions of others.
-Modules will also offer you the opportunity to gain relevant knowledge in theory, law and policy and how to implement this knowledge in practice.
+The modules you study will enable you to have greater self-awareness, which includes the ability to manage your emotions and the emotions of others.
+Modules also offer you the opportunity to gain relevant knowledge in theory, law, and policy and how to implement this knowledge in practice.
 The experiences of people who have Social Work support will also be explored and examined, both from a theoretical perspective and a practice perspective, during your placement experiences.

 How will I be taught and assessed?

 Our Social Work programmes are full-time.
-Modules are taught to encourage independent study and will enable you to develop your own critical thinking, reflection and research skills – all of which will assist you in practice as an autonomous worker.
+Modules are taught to encourage independent study and to enable you to develop your own critical thinking, reflection, and research skills – all of which will assist you in practice as an autonomous worker.

-You’ll be assessed through exams, essays, presentations and a personal portfolio, all in order to ensure you’ve grasped the key concepts in this important field.
+You’ll be assessed through time constrained assessment, essays, presentations, a personal and professional portfolio to ensure you’ve grasped the key concepts in this important field.
 In your final year, you’ll explore a specific subject of interest through your dissertation project, meaning you can focus on an area of social work you’re particularly passionate about.

 MSc Social Work Programme Specification